 Instructed by Paul Coranthe of SinclairsLaw, a team from 11KBW led by Jason Coppel KC, who is increasingly sought out for his work on judicial reviews, acted for the claimants.
 Coppel is recognised in Band 1 of the Chambers UK Bar Guide 2022 Administrative and Public Law table.
 He is lauded by solicitors as having a strategic vision of cases.

 Acting as juniors on the case were Joseph Barrett, Rupert Paines and Raphael Hogarth.

 Who were the barristers acting for the Secretary of State and Public Health England?

-The Government legal department instructed Sir James Eadie QC of Blackstone Chambers to lead a team to defend the claims.
-He is currently recognised as a Star Individual in the Administrative and Public Law table and noted as being a ‘top choice’ for the Government in such matters.
-Solicitors praise his performance in court as ‘mind-blowing’.
+The Government legal department instructed Sir James Eadie KC of Blackstone Chambers to lead a team to defend the claims.
+He is currently recognised as a Star Individual in the Administrative and Public Law table and noted as being a top choice for the Government in such matters.
+Solicitors praise his performance in court as mind-blowing.